sketch-hq/unsplash-sketchplugin/README.md

 ## Features

-Get random images from Unsplash, using Sketch 52’s new Data Supplier feature.
+Get images from Unsplash, using Sketch 52’s new Data Supplier feature.

 You can use it from the toolbar Data icon…